rmShoeb/rmShoeb/README.md

 ### Hi there 👋
+My name is Riyad Morshed Shoeb.
+I am an undergraduate student at [Department of Computer Science and Engineering](https://www.cse.ruet.ac.bd/) in [Rajshahi University of Engineering and Technology](https://www.ruet.ac.bd)

 <!--
 **rmShoeb/rmShoeb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.